pmndrs/react-three-fiber/readme.md

 # Events

 THREE objects that implement their own `raycast` method (for instance meshes, lines, etc) can be interacted with by declaring events on the object.
-We support pointer events (you need to polyfill them yourself), clicks and wheel-scroll.
+We support pointer events ([you need to polyfill them yourself](https://github.com/jquery/PEP/issues/365), clicks and wheel-scroll.

 Additionally there's a special `onUpdate` that is called every time object is updated with fresh props (as well as when it's first being instanciated).